rwtechwiki/rwtechwiki.github.io/Zettelkasten/variants/eipounce.md

 # eipounce - Extended Instant Slide-Pounce

 # Description:
-This [[pounce]] variant is produced by pressing jump on frame 2 of an [[eslide]].
+This [[pouncing]] variant is produced by pressing jump on frame 2 of an [[eslide]].
 It has a much larger range than a regular [[epounce]] as the slide extension initially gives slugcat a higher speed before slowing down.

 # Notes: